RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 [Learn more about how Kubernetes handles storage](https://kubernetes.io/docs/concepts/storage/).

-# Storage Classes
+## Storage Classes

-StorageClasse objects allow persistent volume claims to dynamically provision PVs.
-Each storageClass object uses a plugin specific to a storage provider’s backend to create a new PV.
+StorageClass objects allow users to dynamically provision PVs through persistent volume claims.
+Each storageClass object represents a storage backend that can create a new PV.
+A StorageClass object is usually deployed alongside a Container Storage Interface (CSI) plugin, and provides the interface and agent necessary for a user to successfully request storage for their workload.

 The example below shows a storage class for Longhorn:

 <pre class="wp-block-code"><code>
 allowVolumeExpansion: true